Education

 Finial payment: Due by Cash only at pick up.
 If your puppy is being brought to you by our flight nanny, finial balances are due when flight booked.

 Goodies: Your puppy will come home with a "puppy pack".
-You will find the insurance info, blankie, treats, a full size lovey puppy and vet check documentation.
-Your pick between a comfy bed or a comfort puppy.
+You will find the insurance info, blankie, treats, a lovey and vet check documentation.
+Random goodies and packs can vary.

 FOOD:

 Follow suggested amount.
 You can divide it into 2 feedings about 7 am and 5 pm.
-Your puppy has been eating dry food topped with fresh.
+Your puppy has been eating dry food.

 I recommend making the last feeding no later than 6 pm.
 That way your pup has time to digest and eliminate before bed.